How to Find the Exchange Server Version in 3+ Ways

 Step 1.
 Open the Registry Editor by pressing Win + R, typing regedit.exe, and hitting Enter.

 Step 2.
-Then follow the path according to what you suspect your Exchange Version might be.
+Then follow the path to find the Exchange Server version.

 See the Registry and Get the Build Number